Lyons Canyon Ranch - Newhall, Los Angeles County

 September 2005

 D.R.
-Horton - Western Pacific [Housing] Series is proposing a residential development on the Lyons Canyon Ranch property in Lyon Canyon, located immediately west of Interstate 5, south of the Stevenson Ranch development, and north of Towsley Canyon Park.
+Horton - Western Pacific [Housing] Series proposed a residential development on the Lyons Canyon Ranch property in Lyon Canyon, located immediately west of Interstate 5, south of the Stevenson Ranch development, and north of Towsley Canyon Park.
 The Lyons Canyon Ranch project site contains portions of two Los Angeles County designated Sensitive Ecological Areas (SEAs): Lyon Canyon SEA 63 and Santa Susana Woodlands SEA 20.
-DMEC is preparing the EIR for the project and has prepared a wetland delineation and biological constraints report for the project.
+DMEC prepared the EIR for the project and has prepared a wetland delineation and biological constraints report for the project.
 The DEIR was made available in October 2006.

 Below are PDF copies of the SEA constraints analysis report, "Significant Ecological Areas Biological Constraints for Lyons Canyon Ranch, Newhall, California" (September 2005) and the U.S. Army Corps of Engineers-verified "Delineation of Jurisdictional Waters and Riparian Habitats for Lyons Canyon Ranch, Newhall, California" (June 2004).